simonhamp/cronikl/README.md

 Then run `cp .env.example .env && php artisan key:generate` to create your `.env` file and generate an application key.

+Run `npm install && npm run build` to install the NPM dependencies and build the front-end assets (mainly Tailwind CSS).

-Run `php artisan native:install` to install the NativePHP dependencies
+Run `php artisan native:install` to install NativePHP.

 Run `npm install` to install the nodejs dependencies.